 The goal of high school health education is for students to continue to develop an understanding of the components of individual wellness.
 The curriculum content areas include healthy behaviors, physical activity, nutrition, mental and emotional health, promoting safe and healthy relationships, growth and development, tobacco, alcohol, drug prevention, as well as communicable and non-communicable diseases.
 For more information about the HS Health curriculum visit the High School Health/PE Curriculum Schoology Group, group code 6VMSR-HJNZX.
-The chart below includes the instructional resources and programs included in the high school health curriculum.
+The Health instructional resources and programs included in the high school health curriculum can be found on the FBISD Health/PE Webpage.